technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

 ### Task 1: Import a Power Automate flow

-1. In a web browser, access the following link and select **Download** to download the UpdateBusinessPartnerFromPowerBI.zip file.
+1. In a web browser, access the following link and select the download icon to download the UpdateBusinessPartnerFromPowerBI.zip file.
 This file contains the exported flow that is used in this exercise.

     ```text
     https://github.com/microsoft/MCW-SAP-plus-extend-and-innovate-with-data-and-ai/blob/main/Hands-on%20lab/Resources/powerautomate/UpdateBusinessPartnerFromPowerBI.zip